Take a Bite Out of Appledore: An Eco-culinary Island Retreat

 |'Dinner on the Rocks!'|

 In this unique retreat, we bring together ecologists and award-winning chefs to interpret the many natural gifts the Isles of Shoals have to offer.
-Come as an individual or as a group to learn about the importance of sense of place, while also protecting a vital resource.
+Come as an individual or as a group to learn about the importance of establishing a sense of place, while also protecting a vital resource.
 And bring your appetite for food and knowledge!

 Participants will forage for edible plants across the island, exploring trails and gardens, both maintained and wild.
-Along the rocky shore, comb for molluscs and seaweed, much like the island's colonial inhabitants.
+Along the rocky shore, comb for mollusks and seaweed, much like the island's colonial inhabitants.
 Ship out to sea in search of oceanic fish and benthic life as you learn each species' role in Gulf of Maine fisheries.

 Dinners will be served en plein air with ocean views abound and the calls of passing seabirds in your ears.
 Sit with a glass of wine in hand as the smell of steamed shellfish wafts off your plate.
-Take a Bite out of Appledore is the perfect weekend getaway for connisseurs of food, science, and Isles of Shoals culture!
+Take a Bite out of Appledore is the perfect weekend getaway for connoisseurs of food, science, and Isles of Shoals culture!

 - At least 30 days before departure = 100% refund

 - 29-15 days before departure = 50% refund